The Castro + Mission Districts

 Our most eerie experience.
 A macabre and murderous tour through the hotels and streets of downtown and the Tenderloin.

 Not just a ghost tour, this after-dark journey includes tales of unexplained deaths, scandalous murders, ruthless cult leaders, the old red light district, famed spirits, serial killers, assassins and more.
 Not for children.

 Meets near Union Square.
 Not recommended for children.
 Lasts 1.25 hours.

-The Classic SF shows off the best of San Francisco’s origins and rise as the Gold Rush metropolis, home to the crazed, the wealthy and the inspirational.
+The Rise SF route shows off the best of San Francisco’s origins and rise as the Gold Rush metropolis, home to the crazed, the wealthy and the inspirational.
 Hear how this overnight city began, and what it’s become today.
 In Chinatown, hear tales of revolutionary leaders, the Great Earthquake of 1906, surprising architecture and fortune cookies in a vibrant community often visited by tourists, yet rarely understood.